jakintosh/coalescent-computer-protocol/README.md

-# Global Computer Protocol
+# Single Computer Protocol

-A protocol that defines a coalescent, decentralized, global computer — no blockchain required.
+A protocol that lets individual machines act as nodes in a single, coalescent, distributed, global, virtual computer — no blockchain required.

 Heavily inspired by holochain.org, ceptr.org, and infocentral.org.